teamoutofbounds/joint-project/documentation/SQAP/Documentation.md

 The team is going to do a formal review once per sprint.
 [Referenced in section 6.2.1](./Software-reviews.md)
 Informal reviews are also going to be made during the development.
 [Referenced in section 6.2.2](./Software-reviews.md)
 The SQA personnel will assess code walkthroughs.
 [Referenced in section 6.2.3](./Software-reviews.md)
-There has to be a full verification of the requirements.[Referenced in section 6.2.4](./Software-reviews.md)
+There has to be a full verification of the requirements.
+[Referenced in section 6.2.4](./Software-reviews.md)
 The team is going to work using TDD development.
 [Further explanation in section 6.2.5](./Software-reviews.md)

 ### 4.2.4.
 Verification and validation results reports

+Sprint review: Esta reunión se realiza al acabar el Sprint.
+En esta debe realizarse el <a href="https://github.com/UdL-EPS-ProjectManagement/ProcessModelTheory/blob/master/templates/Sprint_Retrospective_Template.md" target="blank">retrospective review report.</a>

 ### 4.2.5 User documentation